-A. Electric Service utility cabinet shall be Milbank cabinet, catalog # CP3B51110AABKSL2 or approved equal, sized to house equipment as shown on the drawings.
-Cabinets shall be made vandal-proof.
+A. Electric Service utility cabinet shall be a hinged, washdown enclosure with keyed entry, sized to house equipment as shown on the drawings manufactured by Hoffman Enclosures or approved equal.

 2.5 ELECTRIC UTILITY METERS

 A. Contractor shall furnish and install electric utility meters in accordance with the local electrical provider standards and specifications and National Electrical Code Requirements.